CBEP-SoCB-Details/Shellfish_Bacteria/Derived_Data/Loading-Shellfish-Data.md

-Current classification looks like it may be useful, but I’m not sure what to do with Current Classification =, which is almost al 2019 data, perhas because status has not been finalized yet?
+Current classification looks like it may be useful, but I’m not sure what to do with Current Classification =, which is almost al 2019 data, perhaps because status has not been finalized yet?

 ## Convert NNE wind direction to N